SesameSesame

 How AI coding agents work in Sesame

 Sesame supports multiple AI coding agents through a unified abstraction layer.
-Each agent runs as a CLI tool inside a sandbox, with Sesame handling authentication, streaming, and lifecycle management.
+Each agent runs as a CLI tool inside a sandbox, with Sesame handling binary management, authentication, streaming, and lifecycle management.

 Supported Agents